 7. Measurement & Reporting

-Creating a standard procedure, such as daily, weekly and monthly reporting of analytics will ensure that you notice any changes both good and bad to your landing pages and campaigns.
-Monitoring should include the all the metrics that connect back to your S.M.A.R.T. goals from above, remember “measurable.”
-Things like organic search rankings, website traffic growth, marketing qualified lead (MQL) conversion percentages, best performing post and pages, email engagement, form submissions and a host of other analytics to help you know if you are on pace to miss, meet or exceed your goals.
+Creating a standard procedure such as daily, weekly, and monthly reporting of analytics will ensure that you notice any changes, both good and bad, to your landing pages and campaigns.
+Monitoring should include all the metrics that connect back to your S.M.A.R.T. goals from above.
+Things like organic search rankings, website traffic growth, marketing qualified lead (MQL) conversion percentages (a more focused conversion rate metric), best performing post and pages, email engagement, form submissions and a host of other analytics to help you know if you are on pace to miss, meet or exceed your goals.

-All of the above strategies should have helped build your understand of how to run an inbound marketing campaign and should set you up to win as you integrate these best practices over time.
-If you have any questions how to run an inbound marketing campaign, ways to improve what you are doing, or just where should you start.
-Book a free strategy session with one of our digital strategists.
+The above strategies will help build your understand of how to run an inbound marketing campaign and set you up to win as you integrate these best practices over time.
+If you have any questions how to run an inbound marketing campaign, ways to improve what you are doing, or want to learn where should you start, book a free strategy session with one of our digital strategists.